 - Obtain the required permission to work on the installation (this will depend on the type of work and whether you’re working in a domestic or commercial setting).

-- Identify the source(s) of supply using the voltage detector or test lamp.
+- Identify the source(s) of supply.

 - Test your voltage detector or test lamp to make sure that it is working properly.

 - Isolate the supply, disconnecting the system from the mains.

 - Secure or “lock off” the isolation using your safety padlock, preventing any tampering.

 - Use your voltage detector or test lamp to determine that the system is dead.

 - Prove that your voltage detector or test lamp is functioning correctly as you did in step 3.

 - Put up clearly visible warning signs to indicate that the installation has been isolated.

 - Once you’ve confirmed that the system is dead – i.e. there is no current flowing through it – work can begin.